-But that’s doesn’t mean they don’t have their place in a modern day skincare regimen.
-For starters, these devices can help maintain results that you’d get from cosmetic treatments, such as Clear + Brilliant, IPL or a peel.
+But that doesn’t mean they don’t have their place in a modern-day skincare regimen.
+For starters, these devices can help maintain results that you’d get from cosmetic treatments, such as Clear + Brilliant, IPL, or a peel.
 Also, many devices operate with gentle vibration, giving your skin a boosting massage.
-“Facial massage improves circulation and probably decreases your stress hormones that break down collagen,” says Manhattan dermatologist Dr. Amy Wechsler.
-“It makes you have a little glow.”
-And no matter what, investing time and attention into your skin is going to pay off.
-“If someone spends money on an at-home device, it often spills over into the way they take care of their skin on a daily basis, which is always a good thing,” adds Dr. Wechsler.

 The At-Home LED Basics

-How to Use It: Insert the treatment cartridge and touch the device to clean, bare skin.
-Glide it over your face, focusing on the acne-prone areas that concern you most (like the T-zone, chin or jaw).
+To use, insert the treatment cartridge and touch the device to clean, bare skin.
+Glide it over your face, focusing on the acne-prone areas that concern you most (like the T-zone, chin, or jaw).
 It will beep every 30 seconds to indicate that you’re making progress, and after two-and-a-half minutes, the device will turn off.
-The total time you should treat a breakout in one day is five minutes, whether you do one five minute session or two two-and-a-half minute sessions morning and night.
+The total time you should treat a breakout in one day is five minutes, whether you do one five-minute session or two two-and-a-half-minute sessions morning and night.

-How to Use It: Cleanse your skin, then turn the Zap Power on (a short beep will sound).
+To use, cleanse your skin, then turn the Zap Power on (you’ll hear a short beep).
 Lightly place the face of the device onto the affected area, at which point the treatment head will illuminate and vibrate—without skin contact, the device will not operate.
-Hold the Zap Power in place until two short audible beeps signal at the end of a two-minute cycle and the device will turn off.
+Hold the Zap Power in place until two short audible beeps signal the end of a two-minute cycle and the device turns off.
 Treat the affected area for two minutes, three times a day until the blemish has cleared.